 Content Recovery – Session Expired

 Sometimes, your login session will simply expire while you are in the middle of your work …

-If your login session expires, WordPress remembers where you were, so when you log in again, you can continue working from where you left off …
+If your login session expires, WordPress remembers where you were.
+Login again and pick up where you left off …

-WordPress also warns you if the backup of the post you are currently working on is different from the version you see in the content editor and gives you the opportunity to restore the saved backup.
+WordPress also warns you if the backup of the post you are working on is not the same as the version displayed in the content editor and gives you the opportunity to restore your autosaved backup.

 Click Restore the backup …

-WordPress recovers and restores your content from the browser backup.
+WordPress recovers and restores your post from the browser backup.
 Click the ‘Undo’ link to revert to your previous post content …

 Content Recovery – Loss Of Internet Connection